Hi there

 Note the orange machine opposite.
 I can just imagine people standing between the two machines pondering whether to go for the healthy option or the sugar-y one.
 No angsty decision-making for me.
 Candy floss, of course, won hands down.

 above: Inside The Square.
 The Palmerston North i-Site Information Office is also in The Square.
 When I was a child, living in Palmerston North, the construction in this photo had a big very obvious cross on the top of it.
 Decades ago, I read that non-christian people didn't want the cross there, but the christians won out and the cross was kept.
 But, whoops, where's it gone nowadays?
-Oh wait - if you look real close there's a sort of image of a cross on the top block.
+Oh wait - if you look real close there's a sort of image of a cross on the new top block.

 No comments: